Therapy for Autistic Women in North Carolina

 Many autistic women become skilled at masking or adapting their behavior in order to blend into social environments.
 While this can help things look smooth on the outside, it often comes at the cost of exhaustion, anxiety, or a lingering sense of being misunderstood.

-For some women, learning about autism later in life brings a surprising sense of clarity.
+Sometimes learning about autism later in life brings a surprising sense of clarity.
 Experiences that once felt confusing or isolating begin to make more sense through the lens of a different way of processing the world.

 Many girls, however, learn early to observe others closely and adapt their behavior in order to fit social expectations.